axieinfinity/ronin-documentation/docs/basics/white-paper.md

 We use a slashing mechanism to penalize validators and bridge operators for malicious behavior.

 ### Double-sign validator
 It's a serious error when a validator signs more than one block with the same height.
 As mentioned in [Security and finality](#security-and-finality), validators who engage in double-signing effectively launch a Clone attack to break the security of the blockchain.
 Because our implementation already has a logic to prevent double-signing, only malicious code can trigger this behavior.

 Anyone can submit a slash request with the double-sign evidence, which should contain the two block headers with the same height, sealed by the same validator.
 Upon verifying the evidence, the offending validator is slashed as follows:
-* The validator can't claim the reward on that day.
+* The validator is jailed for $2^{63}-1$ blocks and can't be a validator in the future.
+Their status is set to **In jail**.
 * The validator gets slashed the minimum staking amount of self-delegated RON.
-* The validator is put in jail for $2^{63}-1$ blocks and is banned from becoming a validator in the future.
+* The validator doesn't earn commission and staking rewards while in jail.

 ### Unavailability validator
 The performance of Ronin relies on the ability of everyone in the validator set to produce blocks on time when it's their turn.
 If a validator misses their turn, it affects the performance of the entire system.
 Thus, we implemented a mechanism that penalizes validators who miss too many blocks.

 We use a smart contract to record the number of missed blocks for each validator.
 If the number of missed blocks exceeds a predefined threshold, the validator gets slashed.

 #### Tier 1 validator slashing
-If a validator misses more than 50 blocks a day, they can't claim commission and staking rewards on that day.
+If a validator misses more than 50 blocks a day, they don't earn commission and staking rewards on that day.

 #### Tier 2 validator slashing
 If a validator misses more than 150 blocks a day, they get slashed as follows:
-* The validator can't claim commission and staking rewards on that day.
+* The validator doesn't earn commission and staking rewards on that day.
 * The validator is slashed 10,000 of self-delegated RON.
 * The validator is jailed for $\approx2$ days (57,600 blocks) and is banned from the validator set while in jail.

 ##### Credit score system and bailout
 While we encourage validators to be online and produce blocks in turn, technical issues can still happen.
 A validator might be well-performing, but if their machine suddenly crashes, they get slashed and jailed.